Rockies vs. Padres Player Props Betting Odds

 Blackmon Stats

-- Blackmon has 56 hits with 14 doubles, two triples, five home runs and 20 walks.
-He has driven in 26 runs.
+- Blackmon has 56 hits with 14 doubles, two triples, five home runs, 21 walks and 26 RBI.

 Blackmon Recent Games